keithjgrant/keithjgrant.com/content/posts/2019/01/css-mental-model.md

 Schools in the U.S. have recently begun teaching something called “Common Core.”
 It’s controversial in some ways
-(and I’m no expect in Common Core, so take this analogy with a grain of salt), but I like some of the things I’ve seen regarding Common Core math.
+(and I’m no expert in Common Core, so take this analogy with a grain of salt), but I like some of the things I’ve seen regarding Common Core math.

 It teaches tricks for making difficult arithmetic easier.